Columbia Park: Philadelphia Athletics (1901-1908)

 Following their successful 1902 season, the Athletics built a narrow upper deck on the rooftop of the ballpark.

+The Phillies and the American Association Athletic, as well as the Eastern League Philadelphia Athletics in 1892, and Atlantic League Philadelphia Athletics in the late 1890s all played a City Series.
+The Phillies and American League Athletics revived the City Series tradition during the 1903 preseason.
+On Monday, April 6, 1903 at Columbia Park, the Phillies' Fred Mitchell beat the Athletics' Rube Waddell 2 to 0 in 10-innings in front of 6,543 fans.

 The Phillies' Philadelphia Ball Park suffered a fatal collapse of its left field bleachers in August 1903.
 Prior to the 1905 season, the Athletics reinforced Columbia Park's seating and grandstands with heavy yellow pine joists which received the approval of the City of Philadelphia's Chief of the Bureau of Building Inspections.

 On August 15, 1905, the A's Rube Waddel no-hit the St Louis Browns for 5-innings.
-The game was called on account of rain and the no-hitter has not been recognized as official because the game did not go the full 9-innings.
+The game was called on account of rain, and the no-hitter has not been offficially recognized because the game did not go the full 9-innings.

 Conference on the field before 1905 World Series game at Columbia Park.

 On September 28, 1905, the Chicago White Sox came into Philadelphia tied with the Athletics for first place in the American League.
 The Athletics won the first two games to go up two in the standing.
 For the third game on Saturday afternoon, September 30, more than 25,000 fans packed into Columbia Park to see Eddie Plank face off against the White Sox and 20-game winner Frank Owen.
 The Inquirer reported, "From every house top and window overlooking the field of action, scores of men and women kept watch...
 Telegraph poles also held their full quota of ball seekers, while the fence inclosing the grounds had the top of all of its four sides jammed."
 It was estimated that 10,000 fans were turned away.
 The record crowd would see the White Sox win 4-3 and draw within a game of the A's.